Disabled Parking in McLean, VA: Permits & Accessible Bays

 Enforcement and Compliance in McLean's Accessible Parking System

 Violations are taken seriously in McLean.
 Parking in accessible spaces without a valid permit, blocking access aisles, or using someone else's placard can result in hefty fines and vehicle towing.
-The McLean community has invested significantly in accessible infrastructure, and enforcement protects these resources.
+The McLean community has invested significantly in accessible infrastructure, and enforcement helps protect these resources.
 For those seeking additional information about parking accessibility challenges or regional reciprocity agreements, explore our comprehensive accessible parking guide.

 Making the Most of Accessible Parking Services in McLean